SoftwareEngineeringToolDemos/ICSE-2012-CodeBubbles/build-vm/vm-contents/README.txt

 NOTE : This task is added to startup processes, so Code Bubbles will start automatically when you launch the VM.

-If password is required anywhere on this machine : Testuser
+If password is required anywhere on this machine : vagrant